25077667/NSYSU_Operating_System/hw2/part1.md

 C = 2
 D = 2
 ```
 Any order for this four lines.
-Because they will competition.
+Because they will compete.
 But the different is:
 A and B raced by fork.
 C and D raced by thread.